61-Keys/Sentiment-Analysis-using-IMDB-Dataset/README.md

 4. The sentiment will be displayed using an emoji and a bar-like representation.
 5. If available, the IMDb rating of the movie will be shown.

+## Instructions :

+Future updates :

+• To be able to create a user-friendly deployable website.
+• More accurate sentiment analysis using powerful models like BERT.

 ## Dependencies